tudrescu/kafka-wireshark-debug-workshop/README.md

 # Decrypt TLS traffic to Kafka using Wireshark

-Usually, debugging issues related to TLS in a Java application involves setting the [debug flag](https://docs.oracle.com/javase/8/docs/technotes/guides/security/jsse/ReadDebug.html) to `-Djavax.net.debug=ALL`.
+Usually, debugging issues related to TLS in a Java application involves setting the [debug flag](https://docs.oracle.com/javase/8/docs/technotes/guides/security/jsse/ReadDebug.html) `-Djavax.net.debug=ALL`.
 Unfortunately, the STDOUT will then be flooded with debug entries, which makes troubleshooting the TLS communication difficult.

 Sometimes the problem can be solved just by decrypting the TLS traffic.
 One way to achieve this is to use [jSSLKeyLog](http://jsslkeylog.sourceforge.net/), which is a Java Agent Library to log TLS session keys to a file that can be loaded into the [Wireshark](https://www.wireshark.org/) network protocol analyzer.